mre/navo-docs/docs/tutorials/dc-motor-speed-control.markdown

 ![motor-cpr-formula](../assets/images/motor/motor-cpr-formula.png)

-So with this formula at hand, we get the gearbox CPR as 979.2
+So with this formula at hand, we get the gearbox CPR = 20.4 * 48 = 979.2

 The gearbox output resolution (979.2 CPR) is the only value that we will get from DC motor as feedback which when coupled with time hepls us do speed control.